REU Programs for Community College Students

 CALTECH Wave Fellows

-The WAVE Fellows program provides support for undergraduate students, who are underrepresented in STEM and intent on pursuing a Ph.D., to conduct a 10-week summer research project under the mentorship of Caltech faculty.
+The WAVE Fellows program provides support for undergraduate students, who intent on pursuing a Ph.D., to conduct a 10-week summer research project under the mentorship of Caltech faculty.
 Research opportunities in biology, neuroscience, chemistry, chemical engineering, engineering and applied science, geology, environmental science, sustainability, astronomy, physics, nanotechnology, quantum sciences, humanities, social science, and more!

 Levels: Sophomores, Juniors & Non-Graduating Seniors